Ruffy Biazon: House of Representatives (2001–2010)

-In 2001, Ruffy sought the seat of the Lone Congressional District of Muntinlupa, which was then held by Ignacio Bunye, a former three-term mayor of that city.
-Although bearing the name of his senator-father, he was considered an underdog, since then Congressman Bunye had a clean slate as a public official and an undefeated record as a politician.
-Ruffy was a newcomer and upstart in Muntinlupa politics, never holding any public office in the city.
+In 2001, Biazon sought the seat of Muntinlupa's at-large congressional district in the House of Representatives, which was then held by Ignacio Bunye, a former three-term mayor of that city.
+Although bearing the name of his senator-father, he was considered an underdog, since then-congressman Bunye had a clean slate as a public official and an undefeated record as a politician.
+Biazon was a newcomer and upstart in Muntinlupa politics, never holding any public office in the city.

-Against all odds and managing his own campaign, Ruffy won in his first bid for public office, beating the incumbent by 1,500 votes which was not contested with an election protest.
+Against all odds and managing his own campaign, Biazon won in his first bid for public office, beating the incumbent by 1,500 votes which was not contested with an election protest.
 This victory was recognized in political circles as one of the most significant upsets in the 2001 elections.
-Ruffy acknowledged the hard work of his campaigners and their “intelligent campaign” in this victory.

-But Ruffy emphasizes that all the work and thought put into the campaign would have been in vain if God's grace was not present.
-To him, the most important ingredient was the constant and profuse prayers which covered his electoral bid.
-He said, “In this victory, I have a lot of people to thank but I owe everything to God.”

-The people of Muntinlupa were not mistaken in electing him.
-Adopting a program of government which he termed as “6K”, which meant “Karunungan, Kalusugan, Kaunlaran, Kapayapaan, Kabuhayan, Kalikasan”, he delivered services to his constituents and performed his duties as a legislator focused on his six stated agendas.
-Recognizing and appreciating his performance, the electorate of Muntinlupa elected him for a second term in 2004, and he won by a landslide victory.
+During his tenure, he adopted a program of government that he termed as "6K", which stood for "Karunungan, Kalusugan, Kaunlaran, Kapayapaan, Kabuhayan, Kalikasan" (lit.
+'Intelligence, Health, Development, Peace, Livelihoods, Environment').
+He was able to secure reelection in 2004 by a landslide margin.

-While his re-election bid for a second term was easy, his third and final election as the Representative of the Lone District of Muntinlupa was to be more difficult than his first.
-For his third term, Ruffy was challenged by veteran broadcaster-journalist Ricardo “Dong” Puno.
-Not only was he a very well-known public figure, his brother also headed the Department of Interior and Local Government, which had control over barangays and the Philippine National Police.
+While his re-election bid for a second term was easy, his third and final election as the Representative of the Lone District of Muntinlupa was proven to be competitive.
+For his third term, Biazon was challenged by veteran broadcaster-journalist Ricardo "Dong" Puno, who not only was a very well-known public figure but whose brother had also headed the Department of Interior and Local Government, which meant that he had control over barangays and the Philippine National Police.
+Despite this, Biazon was elected for a third consecutive term in 2007.

-In addition, Sec.
-Ronnie Puno also had the reputation of being a successful election specialist.
-In the face-off between Ruffy Biazon and Dong Puno in 2007, Dong Puno enjoyed the advantage of being the candidate of the incumbent mayor, gaining the endorsement of two major religious groups and the support of a very popular TV game show host.

-In spite of being an incumbent, it was the perception of many that Ruffy was the underdog with all odds stacked against him.
-But the people of Muntinlupa elected Ruffy for a third term with a comfortable lead over his rival.
-Although his opponent cried foul, no election protest against Ruffy was filed due to his convincing victory.